Koromix/rygel/web/koffi.dev/pages/benchmarks.md

 <div class="benchmark table" data-platform="linux_x64" data-benchmark="memset"></div>

-# Windows x86_64

-The results presented below were measured on my x86_64 Windows machine (Intel® Core™ i5-4460).

-## rand results

-This test is based around repeated calls to a simple standard C function `rand`, which takes no parameter and returns a 32-bit integer.

-<div class="benchmark table" data-platform="win32_x64" data-benchmark="rand"></div>

-## atoi results

-This test is similar to the rand one, but it is based on `atoi`, which takes a string parameter.
-Javascript (V8) to C string conversion is relatively slow and heavy.

-<div class="benchmark table" data-platform="win32_x64" data-benchmark="atoi"></div>

-## memset results

-This test is based around repeated calls to the standard C function `memset`.
-All implementations pass a Node.js Buffer for the pointer argument.

-<div class="benchmark table" data-platform="win32_x64" data-benchmark="memset"></div>

 # macOS ARM64

 The results presented below were measured on an Apple Mac mini M2 hosted by Scaleway.